-We utilize a range of multiple criteria to identify and serve our students who have gifted characteristics and needs, and match the support with their strengths, while supporting any additional challenges as needed.
-Being gifted can create a need for additional high level educational challenges and access to acceleration, which is offered as part of the SRCS format for every student who is ready for the next challenge.
-But, as giftedness does not always mean the same as high achieving, we do not limit gifted program options to only those gifted students who achieve at the highest levels in all classes.
-Giftedness is not limited to, or defined by specific academic performance at Solid Rock.
+We utilize a range of multiple criteria to identify and serve our students who have gifted characteristics and needs.
+We match the support with their strengths, while addressing any additional challenges as needed.
+Being gifted can create a need for additional high-level educational challenges and access to acceleration, which is offered as part of the SRCS format for every student who is ready for the next challenge.
+But, as being gifted does not always mean the same as being high achieving, we do not limit gifted program options to only those gifted students who achieve at the highest levels in all classes.
+Giftedness is not limited to or defined by specific academic performance at Solid Rock.
 By raising the bar in individualized ways for each student, we allow for constant individualized growth.
 Education is a journey and we set new goals for achievement as we go.

 Solid Rock allows all students to participate in multi-period academic days Mondays through Thursdays, which allows students constant access to teachers who are specialists in their fields.
 And Fridays are reserved for engaging, full-day enrichment opportunities such as field trips, community speakers, and multiple hands-on projects that are integrated with the arts, STEM, and physical education topics.

 All teachers at SRCS continue to receive gifted education training above and beyond what is required in the public school system for a gifted endorsement, including information blasts on up-to-date research from the field, as well as training and workshops.
 Parents and family members of students who are gifted are also invited to join in community training and events, which include guest speakers, newsletters on what our school is doing for gifted and other special needs students, shared student work samples, and resource links.